 If cake frosting and decoration are the main issues, then buttercream is your friend.
 It will stick to the cake, freeze well, harden nicely, and just plain be a pleasure to work with.
 Remember that smooth consistency ?
 This means piped flowers with a beautiful consistency and no weird edges !

 Cream cheese frosting is a little more difficult, in that it’s heavier and may slip off the cake at one point or another.
 Don’t try and do complex works of art with it, it won’t help you as much as you’d like it to.

 Cream cheese works better for chocolate and spice cakes

 You should also think about what kind of cake you’re making.
 What flavors do you have ?
 Buttercream works with any flavor of cake, while cram cheese works incredibly well with a list of cakes.

 For example if you’re making a carrot cake, you’d definitely going for cream cheese.
 The tangy notes and creaminess go very well with the slight cinnamon.
 As does a pumpkin cake, or spiced apple cake.

 Red velvet works great too, and chocolate cake works great.
 The ‘cheese’ part gives the whole cream a lighter, fresher flavor because it can also cut through all that richness.

 And, if you’re using something really delicious like fruit jam, cream cheese frosting will work just like a no-bake cheesecake.

 Meanwhile, buttercream is delicious in its own way and will definitely work with any vanilla, chocolate, spice, and caramel cake.
 But it won’t contrast them as a cream cheese would.

-You know, you could always just combine the two, add more butter to the cream cheese than you normally would.
+You know, you could always just combine the two, and add more butter to the cream cheese than you normally would.
 This way you can get the best of both worlds, and you won’t get as tangy of a flavor.